bellanov/python-template/README.md

 ## Requirements

-The project is configured to build and test using `tox` in a _Python 3.10_ environment.
+The project is configured to build and test inside a `Docker` in a _Python 3.10_ environment.

 ## Installation